hendrikmaus/blog/content/rust-unwrap-options-in-a-function-that-returns-a-result-type/index.md

 +++
-title = "How to Unwrap Options in a Function That Returns a Result Type" date = 2021-07-18T11:59:00+00:00 description = "I recently wanted to find a lean solution to unwrapping multiple Option types and fail on the first None I get in a Rust program."
+title = "Rust: How to Unwrap Multiple Required Options" date = 2021-07-18T11:59:00+00:00 description = "I recently wanted to find a lean solution to unwrapping multiple Option types and fail on the first None I get in a Rust program."